databendlabs/databend/docs/doc/30-reference/20-functions/20-numeric-functions/floor.md

 ## Return Type

-A Float64 data type value.
+A numeric data type value which is the same as input type.

 ## Examples